jamiepratt/hyperlith/README.md

 - The more events that are happening the more likely most users will have to re-render.

-This means you actually end up doing more work with a homogeneous event system under heavy load than with this simple homogeneous event system that's throttled (especially it there's any sort of common/shared view between users).
+This means you actually end up doing more work with a non homogeneous event system under heavy load than with this simple homogeneous event system that's throttled (especially it there's any sort of common/shared view between users).

 #### Why no diffing?